 How do You Flavor an Ice Latte?

 Flavored iced lattes are where its at these days!
-I’ve been making my iced vanilla lattes with my homemade vanilla syrup.
+I’ve been making my iced vanilla lattes and hot vanilla lattes with my homemade vanilla syrup.
 It’s a delicious syrup to have on hand in the fridge for all kinds of cold coffee drinks and even for cocktails.

 I’ve also made a slew of other syrups for cold drinks too.
 This brown sugar cinnamon syrup is a copycat recipe for the cinnamon dolce syrup from Starbucks.
 Do you like cinnamon dolce lattes?
 Then you need this syrup!

 And my blackberry vanilla syrup is SO SO good in cold coffee drinks!
 It’s the perfect summer syrup to make use of local blackberries and I’ve been using it in cocktails and other iced drinks this summer too.